aimux docs

 Legacy Migration

-If aimux-sessions.json does not exist but aimux.json still contains a legacy workspaceSnapshot, aimux migrates that snapshot into a new session called Last workspace, writes it to the session catalog, and clears the legacy field from aimux.json.
+If aimux-sessions.json does not exist but aimux.json still contains a legacy workspaceSnapshot, aimux migrates that snapshot into a new workspace called Last workspace, writes it to the session catalog, and clears the legacy field from aimux.json.

 This is one of the reasons the config and state files are documented separately.